Interview Prep · by talent · Visual Arts

 - Template

 - "This is my grandfather's chair after he passed.
-I started with photographs but the chair looked staged.
+I started from photographs but the chair looked staged.
 I went back and drew it three times from where I usually sit in the living room — the third version finally felt like the chair, not a portrait of the chair."

 "Which artist or artwork has changed how you see?"